RMoore35/jekyll-simple.css/_posts/2021-03-07-extension-removal.md

 about removing the HTML extension from your website URL.

 As outlined there, this can be a common and ugly issue.
 In fact, the most recent site I built,
-<a href="https://moore-films.netlify.app/">Moore Films</a> had the issue until I read his blog and remembered to check it.
+<a href="https://moore-films.netlify.app/" target="_blank">Moore Films</a> had the issue until I read his blog and remembered to check it.

 You can follow the steps in Kev Q's blog post.
 He obviously knows what he's talking about.